OpenRowingCommunity/c2bluetooth/docs/API.md

 # API

+This document explains the c2bluetooth API at varying levels of detail:

+- The broadest overview comes from sections like [Overall API Design](#overall-api-design) that explain some of the core concepts or goals that we wanted to achieve with the API.
+- The "middle ground" overview comes from the [Core API Concepts](#core-api-concepts) section and explains the various groups or categories of classes that are used in the API and what their purpose is.
+- The most detailed explaination comes from reading the code and inline comments or documentation generated from them.
+This will not be covered in this document as it should already be covered by the source code

 ## Overall API design
 In order for this library to be a good fit within the community and provide a good user experience for developers, the goal is to design the interface for this library after other existing libraries interfacing with Concept2 rowing machines.
 The libraries looked at were [Py3Row](https://github.com/droogmic/Py3Row) (Python, BSD-2), [BoutFitness/Concept2-SDK](https://github.com/BoutFitness/Concept2-SDK) (Swift, MIT), [ErgometerJS](https://github.com/tijmenvangulik/ErgometerJS) (Javascript, Apache 2).